openedx/edx-enterprise/docs/development.rst

 .. _pytest-cov: https://pypi.python.org/pypi/pytest-cov
 .. _diff-cover: https://github.com/Bachmann1234/diff-cover

-`edx-enterprise` Makefile provide multiple shortcuts to running tests, the most noteable are:
+The `edx-enterprise` Makefile provides multiple shortcuts to running tests.
+The most noteable are:

 .. code-block:: bash

     $ make test                     # run all tests in current virtualenv
     $ make diff_cover               # run all tests in current virtualenv and report diff coverage

-    # run quality checks, all tests in every supported env (python and django versions) and jasmine JS tests
+    # run quality checks, all tests in every supported env (Python and Django versions) and jasmine JS tests
     $ make test-all

 More info about running tests is available in :ref:`tests-section` section.